sublimehq/sublime_text/README.md

     This includes packages providing core functionality, such as `Default` or `Color Scheme - Default`, but excludes packages providing support for syntaxes/languages.

-    For language-specific issues with the "Default Language Packages" (which handle syntax highlighting and other language-related things), refer to the [Default Language Packages repository](https://github.com/sublimehq/Packages).
+    For language-specific issues with the "Default Packages" (which handle syntax highlighting and other language-related things), refer to the [Default Packages repository](https://github.com/sublimehq/Packages).

 * Search for the issue [here](https://github.com/sublimehq/sublime_text/search?q=&type=Issues) to check if it was already reported.
 You may use labels for filtering the [issue list](https://github.com/sublimehq/sublime_text/issues) by clicking any of these related to the problem you want to report or request.